What is contents insurance?

 The good news is that renters, homeowners and condo insurance policies typically include coverage for the contents of your home.
 This coverage is sometimes known as "contents insurance," but is usually described in most insurance policies as personal property coverage.

 Contents insurance helps pay to replace or repair your personal belongings if they're stolen or damaged by a covered peril, such as a fire.
 So, if someone breaks into your home and steals your laptop, or your clothing and furniture are ruined in a fire, you may find that contents insurance helps cover the loss.

-It's important to understand, though, the type of coverage you have as well as how much your policy may pay after a covered loss.
-Here are some things to consider.
+It's important to understand the type of coverage you have and how much your policy may pay for a covered claim so you can be better prepared if you ever need to file a claim.
+Read on to learn about how contents insurance works, coverage limits and some things to consider.

-That's where scheduled personal property coverage may help.
-Scheduled personal property — often referred to as a rider, floater or endorsement — is an optional coverage you can purchase to provide additional protection for certain valuables such as art, antiques, furs, jewelry or musical instruments.
-To schedule an item, you'll typically have to have a recent receipt or have the item professionally appraised, according to the III.
-Other benefits to scheduling items may include coverage for a greater number of risks and no deductible payment in the event that you need to file a claim.
+This is where scheduled personal property coverage may help.
+Scheduled personal property —often referred to as rider, floater or endorsement — is an optional coverage you can purchase to provide additional protection for certain valuables such as art, antiques, furs, jewelry or musical instruments.
+To schedule an item, you'll typically need to have the item professionally appraised, according to the III.
+Other benefits to scheduling items may include coverage for a greater number of risks and no deductible payment if you need to file a claim.

-A local agent can help you review your existing personal property coverage and answer any question you may have.
-Armed with a better understanding of how insurance helps protect the contents of your home, you will be better prepared as you select the coverages that are right for you.
+With a better understanding of how insurance helps protect the contents of your house or apartment, you can be prepared to select the coverages that are right for your situation.